scottmcpherson/load-test/README.md

 ## Download here

-The latest release download for mac can be found here: https://github.com/scottmcpherson/load-test/releases
+The latest release for mac can be found here: https://github.com/scottmcpherson/load-test/releases

 ## Or install for local development